-An environmental emergency is a sudden threat to the public health or the well-being of the environment, arising from the release of oil, hazardous chemicals, biological agents or radioactive materials into the air, land, or water.
+An environmental emergency is a sudden threat to the public health or the well-being of the environment, arising from the release of oil, hazardous materials, or toxic chemicals into the air, land, or water.
 Examples of environmental emergencies include:

 - oil and chemical spills,